-Lino is a fantastic form of printmaking and is easily set up at home, allowing hand printing without a press, although the results achieved when using a press are second to none!
+Lino is a fantastic printmaking technique and is easily set up at home, allowing hand printing without a press.
+Although the results achieved when using a press are second to none!
 Use traditional hard lino, or soft easy cut lino and vinyls.
 We have developed runners for our presses that help the user to change from printing from intaglio to relief plates in no time at all.
 If you would like to learn more about this system, please book onto one of our workshops.

 When you move onto reductions the use of our registration bed allows you to focus your concentration on just the plate, colours and printing.

 Photo of three framed pieces by amazing printmaker Lindsay Martin of the London Skyline.

 Reduction printmaking techniques uses one plate and reducing it (cutting out of it) over and over again, each time registering your plate over previous prints.
 By using different coloured inks each time and drying agents you can quickly create a multicolour print run.
 This is commonly known as suicide printing because as soon as you start cutting, after you have done your print run you can never reproduce that print again!

 Woodcut and reduction of woodcut are very similar printmaking techniques to Lino, but more specialist.
 There are many types of beautiful woods that you can use depending on the image you wish to create.
 The different kinds of wood have to be treated differently using the appropriate tools.
 This is a superb way of making plates, it does however require much time and patience.
 You can print any thickness of wood engraving or woodcut on our presses.